PM: ‘All of Europe’ threatened by Putin’s shelling of nuclear power station

 Prime Minister Boris Johnson has said Russia’s shelling of a nuclear power station in the south-eastern Ukrainian city of Zaporizhzhia could “directly threaten the safety of all of Europe”.

-One of the power station’s – the largest in Europe – six reactors caught fire after it was attacked by Russia.
+The power station – the largest in Europe – caught fire after it was attacked by Russia.
 While the reactor is under renovation, according to the power plant’s spokesman, it still contains nuclear fuel.

 In an early morning phone call with Ukrainian President Zelensky, Mr Johnson vowed to seek an emergency UN Security Council meeting in a bid for a ceasefire.